kxgolder/Shazamboni/README_HARDWARE.md

 ### CAD Pictures
 <img width="667" alt="Isometric View" src="https://user-images.githubusercontent.com/82286857/163689817-c33a0723-cdae-4ea1-a05b-18cc9502fd9e.png">

  *Figure 2.
-This is an isometric view of the CAD model of the Shazamboni that the ME team designed.*
+This is an isometric view of the CAD model of the Shazamboni that the team designed.*

  <img width="397" alt="Top View" src="https://user-images.githubusercontent.com/82286857/163689840-f8309442-d865-47a7-97ba-dc31e15b46f2.png">

   *Figure 3.
-This is a top view of the CAD model of the Shazamboni that the ME team designed.*
+This is a top view of the CAD model of the Shazamboni that the MechE team designed.*

 <img width="440" alt="Bottom View" src="https://user-images.githubusercontent.com/82286857/163689833-64f75184-9eb1-4d95-93fc-08eca9469ebd.png">

   *Figure 4.
-This is a bottom view of the CAD model of the Shazamboni that the ME team designed.*
+This is a bottom view of the CAD model of the Shazamboni that the MechE team designed.*

 <img width="705" alt="Front View" src="https://user-images.githubusercontent.com/82286857/163689856-592ee761-3933-42b7-9147-afcceb9d24d0.png">

   *Figure 5.
-This is a front view of the CAD model of the Shazamboni that the ME team designed.*
+This is a front view of the CAD model of the Shazamboni that the MechE team designed.*

   <img width="657" alt="Rear View" src="https://user-images.githubusercontent.com/82286857/163689861-4824298c-07b6-42bc-a828-f405985978ad.png">

   *Figure 6.
-This is a rear view of the CAD model of the Shazamboni that the ME team designed.*
+This is a rear view of the CAD model of the Shazamboni that the MechE team designed.*

   <img width="657" alt="Left Side View" src="https://user-images.githubusercontent.com/82286857/163690167-d9e82597-2591-4759-ad67-7d8252472ab8.png">

   *Figure 7.
-This is a left side view of the CAD model of the Shazamboni that the ME team designed.*
+This is a left side view of the CAD model of the Shazamboni that the MechE team designed.*

   <img width="677" alt="Right Side View" src="https://user-images.githubusercontent.com/82286857/163689890-f8bf2813-8732-4701-bd27-0d19acf41dbd.png">

   *Figure 8.
-This is a right side view of the CAD model of the Shazamboni that the ME team designed.*
+This is a right side view of the CAD model of the Shazamboni that the MechE team designed.*

 ### CAD Files

 Check the GitHub repository for the files.
-In addition, the ME team provided us with a link to their actual CAD file listed below: https://cad.onshape.com/documents/e44334abe83648b59376c2f0/w/ce9bee7bc446a3097dbfaa24/e/03f997488604f520964b69b2
+In addition, the MechE team provided us with a link to their actual CAD file listed below: https://cad.onshape.com/documents/e44334abe83648b59376c2f0/w/ce9bee7bc446a3097dbfaa24/e/03f997488604f520964b69b2

 ## Vendor Information and Bill of Materials

 **Notes:** On the ECE side of the project, the ECE team used **Amazon** as the sole vendor for all their purchased items.
-On the ME side of the project, the ME team did not reference any specific vendors besides **Amazon**.
+On the MechE side of the project, the MechE team did not reference any specific vendors besides **Amazon**.
 The bill of materials for both teams are listed below.
 A link for more detailed information is included at the end of the sections.
-The total cost of all the materials both teams used comes to $937.38, which is out of a total budget of $2000 ($1000 provided by Boston University ECE and ME departments) allocated for both teams.
+The total cost of all the materials both teams used comes to $937.38, which is out of a total budget of $2000 ($1000 provided by Boston University ECE and MechE departments) allocated for both teams.

 ### Vendor Information